hayakzan/MLP-notations/README.md

 ## Creating training data
 MLP-notations_GENERATING DATA.ipynb is used to generate new notations and prepare for the training.

-This 2-dimensional input can be provided in an interactive way by using `/xy_data/for_training.py`.
+The 2-dimensional input can be provided in an interactive way by using `/xy_data/for_training.py`.
 The code allows you to draw a path by clicking on a 2D space.
 This path is used as input features for the MLP network.
 Note that this code runs under a local Python environment (in lieu of Colab).
 <br>
 <br>
 <img width="489" alt="Screen Shot 2023-06-12 at 8 47 15 PM" src="https://github.com/hayakzan/MLP-notations/assets/61164329/a3b5eaae-abbe-40ab-898c-5907a7ff2d7c">